al9379/MZ-Technical/README.md

 # Megazone Cloud-Engineering Technical Assignment

 This Terraform project implements a production-grade network architecture in AWS to host a standard three-tier web application.
+Terraform was chosen over CDK for its declarative approach, making infrastructure management easier and more consistent.

 ## Infrastructure